What to Know Before Signing a Divorce Attorney Retainer Agreement

 The general retainer.
 Less common in individual divorce work.
 Pays for the attorney's availability over a period of time rather than for work on a specific matter.
 More typical in business or ongoing legal relationships.

 The evergreen retainer.
 A variation of the special retainer where the balance is automatically replenished to a fixed level after each billing cycle.
 Replenishment requests arrive on a schedule rather than when triggered by a balance threshold.
 An evergreen clause means ongoing automatic charges.
 If your agreement includes this term, read that section carefully and ask what the replenishment amount and frequency are before you sign.
+For how the trust account holding your deposit operates, see How Divorce Attorney Billing Actually Works.

 Most divorce clients are signing a special retainer.
 Confirm which arrangement your agreement describes before you review the specific terms.